Moodle app offline features

 - The user will see a message indicating there is data pending synchronisation

-For more information about how synchronisation works see Moodle app synchronization.
+For more information about how synchronisation works visit: Moodle app synchronization

 Site administrators can decide if they want: